 Upon a winding-up, after meeting the liabilities of the Company, the surplus assets would be distributed to Shareholders pro-rata to their holdings of Ordinary Shares.
 Full details are set out in the Company's articles of association.

 Share capital

-At 31 December 2021 the Company had received notification of the following holding of voting rights (under the FCA's Disclosure and Transparency Rules):
+At 31 December 2022 no notifications of significant voting rights had been received under the Financial Conduct Authority's Disclosure and Transparency Rules.